Media Playback and Recording

 The Media API is mandatory for Tizen Mobile, Wearable, and TV profiles, which means that it is supported on all mobile, wearable, and TV devices.
 All mandatory APIs are supported on the Tizen emulators.

-The main features of the Media API include:
+The main features of the Media API include the following:

 Prerequisites

-To enable your application to use the media functionality:
+To enable your application to use the media functionality, follow these steps:

 1. To perform any Cordova-related operations, you must wait until Cordova is fully set up (the deviceready event occurs):